 - 13.3.1 All 7-12 teachers shall be assigned a conference period within the six (6) period day.
-The conference period shall be the same length as the regular class period. - 13.3.2 Unit members shall not be required to substitute during their conference period. - 13.3.3 If a unit member at the 7-12 level volunteers to substitute during the conference period, he/she shall be paid at the rate set forth in Appendix "A". - 13.3.4 Unit members who travel from one school to another on a regular basis shall have the same rights to a planning/conference period and lunch period as do other unit members. - 13.3.5 Unit members who provide home hospital instruction shall receive one (1) hour of planning time for every five (5) hours of instructional time at the unit member's daily rate daily rate. - 13.3.6 Unit members who provide home hospital instruction, in addition to their regular teaching assignment and who have a home hospital special education case load, shall receive three (3) hours of IEP planning time per student on the unit member's case load at the unit member's daily rate.
+The conference period shall be the same length as the regular class period. - On modified days in which the school schedule does not provide for all six (6) periods within the day or when the workday is shortened for a minimum day, the conference period may be omitted. - 13.3.2 Unit members shall not be required to substitute during their conference period. - 13.3.3 If a unit member at the 7-12 level volunteers to substitute during the conference period, he/she shall be paid at the rate set forth in Appendix "A". - 13.3.4 Unit members who travel from one school to another on a regular basis shall have the same rights to a planning/conference period and lunch period as do other unit members. - 13.3.5 Unit members who provide home hospital instruction shall receive one (1) hour of planning time for every five (5) hours of instructional time at the unit member's daily rate. - 13.3.6 Unit members who provide home hospital instruction, in addition to their regular teaching assignment and who have a home hospital special education case load, shall receive three (3) hours of IEP planning time per student on the unit member's case load at the unit member's daily rate.